 Other costs associated with a mortgage

-On top of your deposit and monthly repayments, there are other costs associated with a mortgage that you’ll need to factor in, including:
+On top of your deposit and monthly repayments, there are other costs associated with a mortgage that you’ll need to factor in.
+These include:

 Arrangement fee: A mortgage arrangement fee is what you pay for the mortgage product itself, which can cost anything up to £2,000.
-It’s likely that you’ll be given the option of adding this to your mortgage which means you can avoid an up-front cost, but can increase your payments overall as you’ll pay interest on it
+It’s likely that you’ll be given the option of adding this to your mortgage, which means you can avoid an upfront cost.
+However, it can increase your payments overall as you’ll pay interest on it.

-Valuation fee: Where the mortgage provider assesses the value of the property you’re buying to make sure it’s worth the amount they’re going to lend you.
-Your valuation fee will depend on your property’s value and can cost between £100 and £1,000
+Valuation fee: This is where the mortgage provider assesses the value of the property you’re buying to ensure it’s worth the amount they’re going to lend you.
+Your valuation fee will depend on your property’s value and can cost between £100 and £1,000.

 Compare mortgages with MoneySuperMarket

 As a first-time buyer, using a mortgage comparison tool can help you get a good idea of the kind of mortgage deals available.

 When you enter your information into MoneySuperMarket’s mortgage comparison tool, you’ll be able to compare example mortgage quotes from different providers.